-Adi Kailash, located in the Pithoragarh district of Uttarakhand, India, is a revered spiritual site known for its religious significance in Hinduism and its awe-inspiring natural beauty.
-The mountain is considered a sacred pilgrimage destination, often referred to as the "Little Kailash" due to its resemblance to Mount Kailash in Tibet.
+Adi Kailash region, located in the Pithoragarh district of Uttarakhand, India, is a revered spiritual site known for its religious significance in Hinduism and its awe-inspiring natural beauty.
+Adi Kailash along with Om Parvat is considered a sacred pilgrimage destination, visited by tourists, pilgrims and adventure enthusiasts since time immemorial.
+The Sacred River Kali, demarcating the international boundary between India and Nepal also originate from Kala Pani enroute to Om Parvat.
 It is believed to be the abode of Lord Shiva and holds a deep spiritual and cultural importance for Hindus.
 (Ghimire, K. B., 2012) The region attracts pilgrims, trekkers, and adventure enthusiasts who are drawn to its pristine landscapes, rugged terrain, and the mystique surrounding its religious significance.
-Despite its remote location and limited infrastructure, Adi Kailash continues to see growing interest, leading to both opportunities and challenges for the local communities.
+In recent times, people interested in exotic cultures started to visit the region to explore the cultural heritage of Rang Community which resulted in the development of Homestays.
+The improving road conditions and visit of PM has established the region on the tourist map of the country.
+This can be clearly seen the increasing tourist influx.
+The route to famous Kailash Mansarovar Yatra also goes from this valley and the highway is opened upto Lipulekh pass.
+Darshans of Mt, Kailash can be done from Lipulekh Pass.
+This development will add to the numbers of tourists visiting the region in future.
+Despite its remote location and limited infrastructure, the region continues to see growing interest, leading to both opportunities and challenges for the local communities.
 The area is also a rich habitat for biodiversity, making it an important ecological site in the region.
 (Gupta, R., & Yadav, P., 2018).
+The location of Vyas valley near the international borders demands innerline permits from tourists visiting the region.